 To view product mintages, visit the Perth Mint Mintages page.

-Credit/debit card transactions generally process within one business day, although it is important to note we no longer accept AMEX cards.
-Paper checks take up to 6 business days to process, but you are eligible for a 4% discount on your purchase (as do bank wire transactions).
+Credit/debit card transactions generally process within one business day.
+Paper checks and ACH take up to 6 business days to process, but you are eligible for a 4% discount on your purchase (as do bank wire transactions).

 If you have any questions about these brilliant proof coins, feel free to contact a JM Bullion associate.
 We’re available on the phone at 800-276-6508, online through our live web chat, and via email.
 New Star Trek coins will be released in the future by the Perth Mint, so make sure to check back frequently to keep tabs on any new releases!